-Take the appropriate first steps to secure the Estate and file the necessary papers so that you do not make a mistake that will cost you substantial attorney fees in the future or liability.
+Take the appropriate first steps to secure the estate and file the necessary papers so that you do not make a mistake that will cost you substantial attorney fees in the future or result in liability.

 - Provide proper legal notice to all parties with an interest in the estate

 - Settle all estate liabilities while obtaining all the necessary releases and documents to protect the estate and you as an heir or fiduciary

 - Ensure that all estate or inheritance tax returns are completed and filed while maximizing the estate and your inheritance

 - Ensure that the fiduciaries are conducting themselves in a proper manner and not taking advantage of the estate

 - Oversee the orderly distribution of the assets of the estate in accordance with the terms of the will and/or New York State intestacy law, and all applicable laws

 - Maximize the distribution, calculate your commissions, and minimize the expenses and taxes